der-carnivore/BingAds-docs/BingAds/scripts/get-started.md

 1. Sign in to [Bing Ads](https://secure.bingads.microsoft.com/).
 2. Expand **Bulk Operations** (see the left navigation panel).
 3. Click **Scripts**.
+4. Click **Create script**.
-4. Copy and paste the following code into the code editor.
+5. Copy and paste the following code into the code editor.
+This script will find 10 keywords with most impressions yesterday, but won't make any changes to your campaigns.
 ```javascript
 function main() {
     var keywords = BingAdsApp.keywords()